maxdesalle/42/cub3D/README.md

 # ```cub3D```
 The ```cub3D``` project is inspired by the world-famous eponymous 90’s game, which was the first FPS ever.
 The purpose of it is to explore ray-casting, by creating a dynamic view inside a maze.

+The way ray-casting works is that, from the player's perspective, rays are sent to each pixel column in order to calculate the distance at which these columns are from the player.
+This forces every game leveraging ray-casting to be in 2D, as it's essentially just bringing perspective in an image.
+Additionally, this makes it impossiblet to have vertical levels, so you can't have stairs, or jump in these types of games.

 <p align="center">
 	<img src="https://media.giphy.com/media/6G9sY8bDUueJKyR0fr/giphy.gif" width="50%" />
 </p>